-- Ligaments, tendons, or muscles that are too loose or too
+- Tendons, ligaments, or muscles in the leg that are too tight or too loose.

 You are more likely to have patellar tracking disorder if you have any of the above problems and you are overweight, run, or play sports that require repeated jumping, knee bending, or squatting.

 If you have a patellar tracking problem, you may have:

 - Pain in the front of the knee, especially when you squat, jump, kneel, or use stairs (most often when going down stairs).